The Merkel lab is interested in smart drug delivery systems. Our research on drug and RNA delivery is subdivided into the following topics:

 To reach specific cell populations within the lung or to deliver nucleic acids into the brain, we attach targeting ligands to the surface of the delivery systems.
 These targeting moieties have a strong affinity with the target cells and tissues.
 Due to this high affinity, these delivery systems are also investigated for their ability to detect distant targets, such mobile immune cells, circulating tumor cells or metastases.

 Our goal is to develop novel nucleic acid-based nanomedicines for therapy of a range of diseases.
 We mainly focus on the treatment of asthma and lung cancer with a specific focus on EGFR and Kras mutations in lung cancer and their repair for chemosensitization.
+Since early 2020, we are investigating pulmonary siRNA delivery against SARS-CoV-2.
 Additionally, we are also interested in chemosensitization in ovarian cancer and breast cancer and investigate epigenetic mutations.